Financial Ratio Analysis: Your Complete Guide to Business Performance Metrics

-Move your cursor over any of the following colored blocks to view the ratio formula.
+Move your cursor over any of the following colored blocks to view the financial ratio analysis formula.

 Cash + Accts Receiv + Short-term Investments